pulumi/docs/content/docs/intro/console/collaboration/project-and-stack-management.md

 To view the properties and dependencies of a specific stack resource, click on the individual resource.
 At the bottom of the Properties list is a "Details" link that renders the same list in JSON format.

-#### Graph View
+##### Graph View

 The Resource graph view does not include a search and filtering feature, but you may still click on individual resources to view its list of properties and dependencies.

 <img class="lg:max-w-xl" src="/images/docs/reference/service/stack-resource-visualization.png" alt="Stack Resource Visualization">

-## Deleting a stack
+### Deleting a stack

-When drilling into a specific stack, organization administrators have the additional option of being able to delete the stack.
+When drilling into a specific stack, organization members with [sufficient permissions]({{< relref "/docs/intro/console/collaboration/organization-roles#stack-deletion" >}}) have the additional option of being able to delete the stack.
 Note that this removes the stack entirely from the Pulumi Service, along with all of its update history.

 ## Next Steps